COVID-19 UPDATE: US MED continues to operate during regular business hours.

 Using a CGM

+To get started, we’ll talk about the components of the CGM and how you’ll use them.
 The sensor is the trickiest part of a CGM system to get right.
 The transmitter is included in the sensor, so you do not have to fiddle with it at all.
-And, modern CGM systems all the receiver to be your Smartphone or tablet.
-So, you will not have to carry around a pager-like device to read your blood glucose data.
+And, modern CGM systems all connect the receiver to your Smartphone or tablet.
+With most systems, you will not have to carry around a pager-like device to read your blood glucose data.

 When you receive your CGM make sure to completely read its user guide.
 Every system will be slightly different.
 Although the steps will be relatively similar, you should check the order laid out here against your device’s requirements.